Introducing the New Snipcart Merchant DashboardOctober 01, 2015

 Oh no. We’re also releasing a brand new website in the upcoming weeks.
 We look forward to showing off our hard work to our active and potential users.
 We’ll be updating you guys and asking for your feedback for sure!
 Stay tuned, we’re on a roll here.

 Any suggestions or feedback regarding the new dashboard?
-Head over to our public UserVoice forum, where you can suggest features and ideas.
+Shoot us an email.
 Should you have questions or comments, the section below is yours, as always.
 And if you want to help us spread the word about our new moves, go ahead and share this post on Twitter.